 Update your website and Facebook page

 Depending on how active you are on Facebook and/or how recently you’ve rebuilt your website, chances are it could do with a jazz up.
 To give yourself the best shot at scoring a bunch of residential work you should update these sites to demonstrate your skills and experience in both residential and apartment renovations.

 If you’ve recently completed a job in either a home or an apartment take a moment to take some snaps then get these uploaded to your Facebook page or website.
 You should also ask recent customers to provide a quote or some feedback and get these up on your site.

 Browse these sites in your spare time (assuming you have some) and share articles or images on your Facebook page that you find interesting or appealing.
 This will help build trust, credibility and demonstrate an awareness of the latest trends and solutions.

-Before letting you attack their most significant asset people (builders included) just want to see some evidence you wont wreck the place.
-Take some time to build an online profile that shows you know what your are doing and you’ll reap the rewards.
+Before letting you attack their most significant asset people (builders included) just want to see some evidence you won't wreck the place.
+Take some time to build an online profile that shows you know what you're doing and you’ll reap the rewards.

 Hire an apprentice